 Applications open on the 12th October 2020.
 There are several parts to the application process which can take time.
 We recommend you contact a potential supervisor or supervisors as soon as you can and we encourage you to apply as early as possible.

-There will be an online application writing workshop in November which we encourage you to attend.
+The application workshop will be held online on the 14th November.
+Register for the workshop.
 Ideally you would have a good sense of your project, supervisory team, etc. before the workshop.
-Further details to follow including how to register will be made available shortly.

 We suggest that applicants follow this procedure regarding the development of their Proposal:

 - Read the guidance and advice on the M4C website to ensure you are eligible and to decide if you want to apply.

 - Contact a research centre or prospective supervisor and discuss your project ideas with them.
 As your project must fall within the scope of AHRC guidelines, most projects at Coventry will be located in one of the following research centres: Centre for Dance Research, Centre for Arts Memory and Communities, Centre for Post Digital Cultures and Centre for Trust, Peace and Social Relations.
 At least one of your supervisors would be a member of one of those research centres, but others on your team may be from outside that research centre, including from another M4C university.

 - Attend the workshop, then revise your proposal accordingly in discussion with your supervisory team.

 - Complete Coventry University and M4C applications by 13 January 2021.

 We suggest that applicants follow this procedure regarding References: